John B. McClelland: Westmoreland Militia

 At the outset of the Revolutionary War, McClelland was appointed to a citizen's committee to procure arms and ammunition for the defense of the struggling new nation.
-He enlisted in the Fourth Pennsylvania Battalion, on January 28, 1776, which worked in conjunction with the Continental Army during the war.
-McClelland later became a captain in the First Battalion of Westmoreland Militia, a unit which was prominent in the Siege of Yorktown.
-However, it was actually his son, John McClelland (1766–1849), who helped illustrate the unfair nature of the taxes imposed during the Whiskey Insurrection.
+On January 28, 1776, a John McClelland enlisted as a private in Captain James Taylor's company of the Fourth Pennsylvania Battalion, a regiment of the Continental Army; however, it doesn't appear that this was the John McClelland from Westmoreland, since Taylor's Company likely was raised in Lancaster County.
+It is known that at the beginning of the Revolution, John B. McClelland became a captain in the First Battalion of Westmoreland Militia, in 1777 was a captain in the Second Battalion, and on January 3rd, 1778 was elected to Lieutenant Colonel of the Fourth Battalion of Westmoreland Militia.
+The Westmoreland militia served primarily on the Western Pennsylvania frontier, except for early in 1777, when the First Battalion was deployed to New Jersey for two months under General Washington.

 Officers of the Westmoreland Militia met on June 18, 1781, at the home of Captain John McClelland, on Big Sewickley Creek, and by a majority, voted to give aid to General George Rogers Clark.
-It was resolved to furnish 300 men out of the County Militia to join General Clark's army against the Ohio savages, for the immediate benefit of the Westmoreland frontier; despite the fact that Clark's real intention was to conquer the British post at Detroit.
-Although George Washington agreed to transfer a small group of regulars to assist Clark, the detachment was defeated in August 1781 before they could meet up with Clark, effectively putting an end to the campaign.
+It was resolved to furnish 300 men out of the County Militia to join General Clark's army against the Ohio Native Americans that were allied with the British, for the immediate benefit of the Westmoreland frontier; despite the fact that Clark's real intention was to conquer the British post at Detroit.
+Although George Washington agreed to transfer a small group of regulars to assist Clark, the detachment under Westmoreland Colonel Archibald Lochry, only numbering about 100 men, was defeated in August 1781 before they could meet up with Clark (see Lochry's Defeat), and effectively put an end to the campaign.